MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/dotnet-azure.md

 > [!NOTE]
 > This example uses the **DeviceCodeCredential** class.
 You can use any of the credential classes from the `Azure.Identity` library.

-## Executing the application
+## Run the application

-When ready to run the application, run the following command in your project directory.
+Run the following command in your project directory to start the application.

 ```bash
 dotnet run